sasimpson/blog/content/resume/index.md

 ## Education

-**Masters of Science in Software Engineering**, Expected Graduation December 2017
+**Masters of Science in Software Engineering**, Expected Graduation May 2019
 *St Mary's University, San Antonio, TX*
 **Bachelors of Science in Software Engineering**, May 2006
 *St Mary's University, San Antonio, TX*